mikeshardmind/lumi/inference.md

 In the 1:1 case, the input type is clearly the output type In the many to 1 case, the direction of code flow is many inputs, 1 output, so the types are collected into a union.
 In the one to many (and by extension, the one to many to one) case the initial subscripted type is used.
-In the freestanding case, lumi does not associate these types.
-This is allowed solely to use other portions of typevariables, such as constraint specification.
+In the freestanding case, lumi does not assume a direct association between these types, but does still require that there be a type that satisfies the presented constraints.